 Education Policy Working Group

 The Education Policy Working Group (EPWG) exists to support the achievement of INEE’s overall goal: To enable quality, safe, and relevant education for all in emergencies and crisis contexts through prevention, preparedness, response, and recovery.
-The EPWG contributes to the achievement of this goal through an enhanced focus on INEE Strategic Priority 2: To increase the availability and accessibility of knowledge and information which contributes to the existing evidence base required to inform research, policy, and practice.
+The EPWG contributes to the achievement of this goal through an enhanced focus on INEE Strategic Priority 3: To provide, curate, and organize knowledge to inform policy and practice.

 Education Policy Working Group, 2018-2020